 My aha! moment came when I used my air fryer to make salmon for the first time.
 Using an air fryer to cook salmon is the best idea ever.
 With a delicious glazed, almost caramelized crust, yet perfectly tender and super juicy on the inside, this recipe is a definite winner!

 Every method for cooking salmon has advantages.
 Often I bake salmon.
 My toaster oven does a great job and lemon salmon with dill is one of my husband’s favorite meals.
 I make sheet pan walnut crusted salmon with Brussels sprouts and shallots often because it’s a one pan meal.
 Grilled salmon in foil is so easy, there’s no dishes to wash, and you don’t have to turn your oven on.
 Or you can grill salmon, no foil, for a smokier flavor!
-Next week, I’ll be posting a recipe for slow roasted salmon that yields the most tender, almost creamy salmon ever.
+Slow roasted salmon yields the most tender, almost creamy salmon ever.